-The submitted price is the price per smallest dispensable unit that is submitted to CADTH and that must not be exceeded for any of the drug programs following completion of CADTH's review process.
-Only 1 price (anticipated or current market price) to 4 decimal places per smallest dispensable unit is to be submitted per drug that is to be reviewed by CADTH (i.e., only 1 price for all indications undergoing review by CADTH concurrently).
+The submitted price is the price per smallest dispensable unit that is submitted and that must not be exceeded for any of the drug programs following completion of the reimbursement review process.
+Only 1 price (anticipated or current market price) to 4 decimal places per smallest dispensable unit is to be submitted per drug that is to be reviewed (i.e., only 1 price for all indications undergoing review concurrently).

-CADTH does not accept confidential submitted prices for applications filed for review through its reimbursement review processes.
-The submitted price is disclosed in all applicable CADTH reports.
-The price(s) of other treatments included in the pharmacoeconomic evaluation and in the BIA (e.g., comparators, concomitant medications) are not considered to be confidential and may be disclosed in the CADTH report.
+Confidential submitted prices are not accepted for applications filed for review through its reimbursement review processes.
+The submitted price is disclosed in all applicable reports.
+The price(s) of other treatments included in the pharmacoeconomic evaluation and in the BIA (e.g., comparators, concomitant medications) are not considered to be confidential and may be disclosed in the report(s).